kimpettersen/random-sublime-text-plugin/README.md

 random-sublime-text-plugin
 ==========================

-Plugin for sublime text to generate random, ints, floats, strings and words
+Plugin for sublime text to generate random, ints, floats, strings and words.

+It works in Sublime Text 2 *and* ST3

 Usage